devsoc-unsw/circles/README.md

 # Circles

 Tired of using a poorly laid out spreadsheet to cobble together a plan to follow for the next 3-8 years of your life?
-'Have no fear, Circles is here!'
+Have no fear, Circles is here!

 Circles is a UNSW degree planner where you can explore and validate your degree structure.